Will All My Images Need Cropping?

 Due to the huge variety of lens and camera specifications offered by smartphones, I had to find a distance from the film plane that works for most phones without cropping any of the image area.
 Some phones with wider lenses will see more black around the edges than others.

-Users have told us that they like the ragged edge look of "overscan" images.
+Many users have told me that they like the ragged edge look.
 Film photographers often scan their images to show the edge of the negative, showing the sprocket holes or film markings.
 This is a way of showing that the photograph is more analog in nature.
-Proof that its more than just a digital snapshot with a filter slapped on it.
+Proof that it's more than just a digital snapshot with a filter slapped on it.
+Proof that the framing was a result of their in-the-moment instincts, rather than cropping an image to achieve a desired composition later.

 So I encourage people to share their images with a little black around the edges.
 If you would rather have a clean edge look, doing an image crop on your work is only a small extra step.

-The rough black edges (while unique to each smartphone/camera combination) should be consistent enough that the crop can be batch applied, or setup as an import automation in professional photo editing apps like Lightroom.
+The black edges (while unique to each smartphone/camera combination) should be consistent enough for any given setup that edits can be batch applied, or setup as an import automation in photo editing apps like Lightroom.

 What about video?